filecoin-project/devgrants/rfp-proposals/rfp-proposal-reputation-system.md

 Understanding the quality of any given miner can be especially important for storage clients, who may have different requirements about the types of miners with whom they might wish to store their data.

 To solve the above problem, we envision a platform that lets people make informed decisions for themselves based on high-quality, free, public information.
 The platform should:
-1. standardize miner's subjective reputation and quality into objective variables that can be analysed.
+1. standardize miner's subjective reputation and quality into objective variables that can be analyzed.
 The standards will be evolving based on:
-    * storage clients needs and requirements.
+    * storage client's needs and requirements.
     * market forces.
 2. incentivizes radical transparency from miners.